 Also, understand that frequently people find that their results contain information that is not what they expected.
 Extra siblings, different biological parents, or ethnicities other than what they’ve been told, are common and can be upsetting.

-Please understand that if you are looking for Native American, Romani/Sinti/Gitano, Irish, African or any non-white European ancestors you may not find much.
+Please understand that if you are looking for Native American, Romani/Sinti/Gitano, Irish, African, Mexican or any non-white European ancestors you may not find much.
 These groups of people were generally, in America considered second-class citizens, frequently indentured or enslaved and the paper trails on most of them are small to none.
+Don’t forget to check church records, but don’t assume one particular religion.

 LOTS of educational Links here.